David Y. Miller

 Select Publications and Funded Research

-- Co-authored with William Dunn.
-"A Critique of New Public Management and the Neo-Weberian State: Advancing a Critical Theory of Public Administration," Public Organization Review: A Global Journal (December 2007).
+“A Critique of New Public Management and the Neo-Weberian State: Advancing a Critical Theory of Public Administration”, with William N. Dunn, Public Organization Review: A Global Journal, (November 2007).

-- Co-authored with William Dunn.
-"A Critical Theory of New Public Management," Post-Communist Public Administration: Restoring Professionalism and Accountability.
-NISPAcee, 2007.
+“A Critical Theory of New Public Management” with William N. Dunn, in Coombes, D. and Vass, L. Post-Communist Public Administration: Restoring Professionalism and Accountability, Bratislava, Slovakia: NISPAcee, (2007).

-- Co-authored with David Barker and Christopher Carman.
-“Mapping the Genome of American Political Subcultures: A Proposed Methodology and Pilot Study,” Publius: The Journal of Federalism 36 No. 2 (Spring 2006): 303-315.
+“Mapping the Genome of American Political Subcultures: A Proposed Methodology and Pilot Study.” with David C. Barker and Christopher J. Carman.
+Publius: The Journal of Federalism, Vol. 36, No. 2 (Spring 2006): pp. 303-315.

-- Co-authored with D. Djordjevic.
-"Local Government Reform and the Nature of Professional Management in Serbia," U.S. Department of State, Education and Cultural Affairs.
-Hosted on Web Site.
+“Local Government Reform and the Nature of Professional Management in Serbia,” with Snezana Djordjevic (posted on Website of U.S. State Department, Education and Cultural Affairs, for Web conference held on April 30, 2005).

-- Co-authored with David Hamilton and Jerry Paytas.
-"Exploring the Horizontal and Vertical Dimensions of the Governing of Metropolitan Regions," Urban Affairs Review (Nov.
-2004).
+“Exploring the Horizontal and Vertical Dimensions of the Governing of Metropolitan Regions” with David Hamilton and Jerry Paytas, Urban Affairs Review (Nov.
+2004)

-- The Regional Governing of Metropolitan America.
-Westview Press, 2002.
+The Regional Governing of Metropolitan America (Boulder: Westview Press, 2002).

-- "Fiscal Regionalism: Metropolitan Reform Without Boundary Changes," Government Finance Review (2001).
+“Fiscal Regionalism: Metropolitan Reform Without Boundary Changes,” Government Finance Review (Chicago: Government Finance Officers Association, 2001).

 Consultancies, Public Service, and Awards/Honors